Image

 At first, they may appear deflated, with a hollowed look where the implants had been.
 After a few weeks, these hollows will fill in as your breasts regain volume.
 Fat grafting can be used to replace some of the lost volume and restore an attractive breast shape.

-Questions and Answers About Breast Implant Removal
+• Frequently Asked Questions About Breast Implant Removal

-What can I expect in recovery?
+What Can I Expect in Recovery?

 You will need to plan for some downtime after implant removal surgery, just as you did when the implants were placed.
 That will include a few days of rest and then a gradual resumption of light activity.
 Dr. Wilson will give you specific recovery instructions in his consultation with you.
 For most patients, that includes two weeks without strenuous activity or exercise and ten days without driving.
 You will be asked to wear a surgical bra until your breasts have fully healed, which can take several weeks.
 Most women can return to office-type work within a week.